discretegames/runmany/README.md

 A .many file can be split up into sections, each of which has an unindented header line that ends in a colon (`:`), and a potentially multiline string of content that can appear after the colon and on indented lines below the header.
-The indents must be either single tabs or 4 spaces and do not end up as part of the content.
+Each indent must be either a single tab or 4 spaces and the indents do not end up as part of the section content.

 Any whitespace just after the colon of the section header is ignored, so this is a working Code Section: